Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Best for stronger bite for spirited driving

-• Carbon-fibre ceramic
+• Carbon-fiber ceramic

 • Strong cold bite